Scholarships & Awards

 James L. Kenny and Jacqueline M. Kenny present $500 and a special gift —in honor of their son CPT Christopher J. Kenny who was killed in action—to the history major who has shown the most enthusiasm and love of history during their four years of study at The Citadel.

-Image: Mr. and Mrs. Kenny with Christopher Rose, recipient of the CPT CHRISTOPHER J. KENNY HISTORY AWARD, 2018.
+Image: Mr. and Mrs. Kenny with David Days, recipient of the CPT CHRISTOPHER J. KENNY HISTORY AWARD, 2019.